ncsa/ssh-auditor/README.md

  - [ ] possibly daemonize and add an api that bro could hook into to kick off a discover as soon as a new SSH server is detected.
  - [ ] make the store pluggable (mysql, postgresql).
  - [x] differentiate between a failed password attempt and a failed connection or timeout.
 Mostly done.
 Things like fail2ban complicate this.
- - [ ] add go implementations for the report sqlite3 command.
+ - [x] add go implementations for the report sqlite3 command.

-### Report query.
+## Report query.

-This seems to be the best report query:
+This query that `ssh-auditor vuln` runs is

     select
             hc.hostport, hc.user, hc.password, hc.result, hc.last_tested, h.version